Rockford Wines

 - Stone Wall Society is an exclusive club reserved for long-term Rockford customers

 Rockford Basket Press Shiraz delivers concentrated dark fruit, earth, and spice with firm but integrated tannins and the complexity that comes from old-vine fruit and extended oak maturation.
-Whites from the portfolio, including Riesling and Semillon, show the precision and age-worthiness typical of traditional Barossa and Eden Valley production.
+Black Shiraz adds plush red and dark fruit, autolytic biscuit, and a fine bead from extended lees ageing.
+The whites, including the Eden Valley Riesling and Local Growers Semillon, show the precision, restraint, and age-worthiness typical of the most traditional Barossa and Eden Valley production.

 - Rockford Basket Press Shiraz$80-120Langton's First Classified flagship; old-vine Barossa fruit aged 2 years in French and American oak.Find →

-- Founded 1984 by Robert O'Callaghan; property acquired 1971; located in Tanunda, Barossa Valley
+- Founded 1984 by Robert O'Callaghan; property acquired 1971; located in Krondorf, Tanunda, Barossa Valley

-- Langton's First Classified Barossa Shiraz; Basket Press Shiraz is the flagship wine
+- Langton's First Classified Barossa Shiraz; Basket Press Shiraz is the flagship wine, aged 2 years in French and American oak

 - Vines 60-130 years old on ungrafted rootstocks; fruit from Kalimna, Ebenezer, Moppa Springs, Eden Valley